denten-books/plain-text/0-intro.md

 computation [@blackwell_does_1999; @sallam_use_2009].
 Flusser would say that such figurative habituation makes experience more "smooth."
 The user avoids "bumping into the sharp corners" of new and complicated computational environments.
-The metaphor can conserve mental energy.
+The metaphor conserves mental energy.
 But, once internalized, it also no longer attracts attention.
 The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that effective metaphoric shortcuts to learning have their cognitive downside.
 Habituated experience passes into the unconscious [@brik_poetika_1919, 104].
 The thing "dries up" in Shklovsky's words, first in perception and then in practice [@brik_poetika_1919, 38 and 104].
-The figure becomes so familiar that we cease thinking about it---an early insight that also was confirmed experimentally almost a century later.[^ln-cog]
+The figure becomes so familiar that we cease thinking about it---an early insight that was also confirmed experimentally almost a century later.[^ln-cog]

-Shklovsky and his fellow formalists understood habituated metaphors to diminish the vitality of experience.
+The formalists understood habituated metaphors to diminish the vitality of experience.
 Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he had already dusted his sofa.
+Tolstoy wrote:

-Tolstoy wrote, "because actions like these are habituated and unconscious, I could not remember and knew that it was impossible to remember:"
+> because actions like these are habituated and unconscious, I could not

-> and so whether I dusted and forgot or just did so without thinking, it as if
+> remember [...] whether I dusted and forgot or just did so without
-> the action never happened [...] thus when life passes without conscious
+> thinking---it was as if the action never happened [...] thus when life
-> reflection, it passes as if one has not lived at all.
+> passes without conscious reflection, it passes as if one has not lived at
+> all.

-Shklovsky goes on to add that life disappears into nothingness, when the automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].[^ln-translation] The formalists rarely quoted Marx directly.
+Shklovsky goes on to add that life so habituated disappears into nothingness, when the automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war."[^ln-brik] The formalists rarely quoted Marx directly.
 Yet the echoes of Marx resonate throughout.
 The dead metaphor marks the alienation of experience.
 The point at which material artifact disappears from individual conciousness is the also the point where it appears within the social sphere as fetish.

-The architects of computer user interfaces wrote their recommendations with novice users in mind.
+Early architects of human-computer interaction wrote their recommendations with novice users in mind.
 The metaphor was supposed to ease the transition into a virtual world.
 Once inside, the virtual inhabitant also began to mistake metaphor for reality.
-The *Apple Design Guidelines* assumed that learning would happen through metaphor.
+The *Apple Design Guidelines* assumed that metaphor would lead to learning and discovery.
 More than forty years of computing under the guidelines have failed to produce a learned public.
 This is evidenced by the frequent and urgent calls to digital literacy on the part of our leading intellectuals, educators, and politicians.[^ln-digitalliteracy] Instead of educating, the preference for easy figurative tropes created shortcuts to knowledge.
 Once established, such shortcuts continue to prevent users from literal engagement with computational realities.
 Like Tolstoy's mindless dusting, life at the keyboard passes without reflection.
 Worse yet, the trope obscures forces of capital, governance, and control cloaked behind the innocuous figure.

 Estrangement [*ostranenie*], sometimes also translated as "defamiliarization", was the formalist answer to the ossified metaphor.
 Estrangement was meant to